gabrielesh/collectionbuilder-workshop/markdown.md

 ## How-to Add Headings
 ### About Headings
 Markdown uses `#` to give structure to a web page's layout, and there are different heading levels to use while writing.
 Headings are organized in a hierarchical order that create sections on a web page.
-You must not breaking this order because it will make the readability of your web page content visuall difficult to read, and will have negative impact on the readability, navigation, and accessibility of your web page.
+Breaking this order will have a negative impact on the readability, navigation, and accessibility of your web page.
 To learn more about headings and web accessibility visit [A11y styleguide - Structure](https://a11y-style-guide.com/style-guide/section-structure.html)

 ```# Heading 1
 ## Heading 2